 {% endautoescape %}

-In this code,product_descriptionThe content will not be automatically escaped by AnQiCMS, but will be rendered directly with the included HTML tags.
-This means that ifproduct_descriptionThe value of<p><strong>这是产品详情。</strong></p>So the text, "This is the product details." on the page will be displayed in bold.
+In this code block,product_descriptionThe content will not be automatically escaped by AnQiCMS, but will be rendered directly with the included HTML tags.
+This means that ifproduct_descriptionhas a value of<p><strong>这是产品详情。</strong></p>That means, on the page, 'This is the product details.' will be displayed in bold.

-{% autoescape on %}: Explicitly enable automatic escaping (reopen in the closed area)?
+{% autoescape on %}: Explicitly enable automatic escaping (reopen in the closed area)

-Although AnQiCMS is default enabled for automatic escaping,{% autoescape on %}tags allow you to be in one that has already been{% autoescape off %}Within an unescaped region, re-enable automatic escaping for a sub-region.
+Although AnQiCMS is enabled by default for automatic escaping, but{% autoescape on %}tags allow you to be in a tag that has already been{% autoescape off %}Close the escaped region and re-enable automatic escaping for a sub-region.
 This is very useful when outputting mixed content.

 {% autoescape off %}